 Analyzing Multiple KPI’s

 We mentioned that KPI does not have to be singular.
-In fact, it’s best when there are multiple KPI’s for a heating and cooling website.
+In fact, it’s best when there are multiple KPI’s established during the heating and cooling website design phase.
 Limiting yourself to only one metric can create a tunnel vision syndrome in which you lose sight of variables that are important to your marketing campaign.
 With that said, the other side of the spectrum can get extreme as well.
 Too many KPI’s can hinder analysis and overwhelm marketers with information.
 Finding the balance between too few and too many is critical for HVAC contractors and their marketing representation.

 For a literal example, let’s presume cost per action (CPA) and cost per lead (CPL) are our two primary KPI’s.
 CPA will tell us how much it costs to secure a phone call while CPL will tell us how much it costs to secure a lead.
 Not every phone call will be a lead.
 If someone calls asking for a completely different service, they are not an official lead.
 This will drive down your CPA but drive up your CPL, encouraging you to alter some of your marketing techniques going forward.